 Yesterday evening MEPs adopted a resolution vote calling on the European Commission to actively phase out use of animals in experiments by defining milestones and targets to incentivise progress of non-animal, human-relevant alternative methods.
 Welcomed by animal welfare groups, Humane Society International said it presented a “historic opportunity” to shift the focus to “modern, cutting-edge, human relevant research” in the EU.

 Whilst the vote was not legally binding, Humane Society International said it now placed “significant political pressure” on the European Commission to respond – usually necessary within three months of such a vote.
-Similarly, whilst the vote was not specific to one industry, for cosmetics it proved particularly timely given industry’s ongoing fight to protect its existing EU ban on animal testing, in place since 2013 with an earlier initial ban in place since 2009.
+Similarly, whilst the vote was not specific to one industry, for cosmetics it proved particularly timely given industry’s ongoing fight to protect its existing EU ban on animal testing, in place since 2013 with an earlier initial ban on testing for certain endpoints in place since 2009.
 Industry and NGOs had aligned last month to publish a European Citizens’ Initiative (ECI), spearheaded by Unilever and Natura &Co.

 Cruelty-free cosmetics – Industry push to protect EU animal testing ban